sdiehl/stephendiehl.com/posts/poll.md

 has limited documentation.

 **Arrows** is also very understandable.
-They seem to have been a very active area of research 10 or so years ago, leaving us with a lot of half-baked libraries around seemingly beautiful ideas that died out leaving us only with hints of the possibilities of arrows.
-That and ArrowSyntax extensions which are very odd and seem to be understood by shockingly few people even amongst the ghc-dev crowd.
+They seem to have been a very active area of research 10 or so years ago.
+Leaving us with a lot of half-baked libraries around seemingly beautiful ideas, that then died out leaving us only with hints of the possibilities of arrows.
+That and ``ArrowSyntax`` extensions which are very odd and seem to be understood or used by shockingly few people.

 Binned amongst the **Web Development** user group, the most mentioned topics
 are: